Where Innovation Meets Value

 The 1980s saw Strick introduce the Armorplate, the first plate trailer design in the trailer industry.

-Recent innovations include the first trailer with an aluminum scuff lining that is integral to the wall, a split-wire electrical harness with fewer connection points that results in fewer electrical shorts, and in 2019, we revolutionized the industry with the first Fiberglass Reinforced Composite trailer, the FRC™.
+Recent innovations include the first trailer with an aluminum scuff lining that is integral to the wall and a split-wire electrical harness with fewer connection points that result in fewer electrical shorts.
+In 2019, we revolutionized the industry with the first Fiberglass Reinforced Composite trailer, the FRC™, and in 2020, we introduced the Elevator™ trailer, a highly specialized trailer equipped with a groundbreaking internal system consisting of a double drop design and moving platforms that, together, provide increased cargo space for operational efficiency.

 Throughout our history as a trailer manufacturer in Indiana, we have led the way in trailer innovations that allow shippers to haul more freight and reduce their operating costs.
 Contact us today to see what our innovative spirit can do for you!